Personal notes used as a general recap before the Associate Cloud Engineer exam

 - Is a free services with some paid features

-📋 Cloud Logging
+📋 Cloud Logging Link to heading

 store, search, analyze, monitor, and alert on logging data and events from Google Cloud and Amazon Web Services. - doc